radareorg/radare2-book/ch3_basic_commands.md

 ##3.2 Block size

 The block size is the default view size for radare.
-All commands will work with this constraint, but you can always temporally change the block size just giving a numeric argument to the print commands for example (px 20)
+All commands will work with this constraint, but you can always temporarily change the block size just giving a numeric argument to the print commands for example (px 20)

     [0xB7F9D810]> b?
     Usage: b[f] [arg]